 The Civics and Government course will focus on the responsibilities of American citizenship.
 Students will investigate the purpose, structure, and functions of government at the federal, state and local levels by examining the United States and New Hampshire Constitutions.
 The political process, the role of law and the importance of civic participation will be discussed.
 This course will include a study of international relationships and the role of the United States in world affairs.
-Through a wide range of activities and assessments, students will develop their skills in the four competency areas of comprehension, analysis, research and evaluation.
+Through a wide range of activities and assessments, students will develop their skills in the areas of comprehension, analysis, research and evaluation.
 Students will concentrate on the necessary skills for academic success including writing, listening, analyzing concepts and ideas individually and cooperatively in small groups, and developing oral presentations and research projects.
-The comprehensive level goals are to develop higher level reading, verbal, writing, and study skills and content knowledge; to develop abstract, complex language and concepts through application to problem solving; to prepare students who plan on post-secondary education, including four year colleges.
+The goals are to develop higher level reading, verbal, writing, and study skills and content knowledge; to develop abstract, complex language and concepts through application to problem solving; to prepare students who plan on post-secondary education, including four-year colleges.
+Starting in the 23-24 school year, the state has mandated the graduation requirements of passing the citizenship test and demonstrating proficiency on a citizenship competency-based assessment.
+This course will provide students with an initial opportunity in meeting these requirements.